 Marinated Tomato Salad

-This refreshing marinated tomato salad is the perfect accompaniment to any kind of poultry, beef, or fish.
+This refreshing marinated tomato salad is the perfect accompaniment to any poultry, beef, or fish.
 It’s also easily portable for a picnic or barbecue and tastes best when made ahead of time!

 A white platter of marinated tomato salad with sliced red onion.